cisagov/ScubaGear/baselines/defender.md

    **Next**.

-8. Under **Choose locations to apply the policy**, set **Status** to **On** for all products except Power BI and Microsoft Defender for Cloud Apps and then click **Next**.
+8. Under **Choose locations to apply the policy**, set **Status** to **On** for all products except Power BI, Microsoft Defender for Cloud, and On-premises repositories
+   Apps and then click **Next**.

 9. Under **Define policy settings**, select **Create or customize advanced